 Legal transcription involves a simple process that is usually divided into three steps:

 The first step is when the client sends over the video or audio file to their chosen legal transcription provider.
 Firms offering this service usually accept various types of files.

 During this step, clients need to be up-front about the turn-around time.

 Once the files and instructions are received, transcriptionists will then carefully listen to the source material and produce a formatted document verbatim.

 If the file is of a court proceeding or interrogation, grammatical errors and speech nuances will be carried on the document.
 If it is a document or letter, correct wordings and phrasing will be used.
 This includes the correction of grammar and syntax.

 After the transcription process, the document will then be reviewed and proofread by at least one other person.
 This will ensure the accuracy of the output and that it is free from grammatical errors.

-The entire process for legal documents usually takes twenty-four to forty-eight hours.
+The entire process for legal documents usually takes 24 to 48 hours.
 However, larger projects may require a longer turn-around time.
 It depends on the overall volume and the required resources for transcription.